mighty-digital/tap-apple-search-ads/README.md

 ## Features

-* Covers 2 endpoints - **Campaign** and **Campaign Level Reports**.
+- Covers 2 endpoints - **Campaign** and **Campaign Level Reports**.
-* Available streams offer formatting variations of objects from given endpoints - unstructured objects, flat objects.
+- Available streams offer formatting variations of objects from given endpoints - unstructured objects, flat objects.
-* Supports [discovery mode](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md#discovery-mode) and generates a proper Singer catalog.
+- Supports [discovery mode](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md#discovery-mode) and generates a proper Singer catalog.
-* Streams that provide "flat" objects can be used directly with SQL database targets, such as [target-csv](https://github.com/singer-io/target-csv) or [pipelinewise-target-postgres](https://github.com/transferwise/pipelinewise-target-postgres).
+- Streams that provide "flat" objects can be used directly with SQL database targets, such as [target-csv](https://github.com/singer-io/target-csv) or [pipelinewise-target-postgres](https://github.com/transferwise/pipelinewise-target-postgres).
-* Streams that provide "raw" objects can be used with unstructured targets, such as [target-json](https://github.com/dvelardez/target-json).
+- Streams that provide "raw" objects can be used with unstructured targets, such as [target-json](https://github.com/dvelardez/target-json).

 ## Installation

 Ensure that [Python](https://www.python.org/downloads/) is installed.
-Minimun required version is Python 3.8.
+The minimum required version is Python 3.8.

 Tap is currently not available on [PyPI](https://pypi.org/), so direct `pip install tap-apple-search-ads` is not possible.
 Install the Tap [from a local src tree](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-from-a-local-src-tree).